RedPitaya/Documentation/appsFeatures/multichannel/multichannel.rst

 X-Channel Synchronisation
 ==========================

 The Red Pitaya X-Channel System is a system that allows you to synchronise clock and trigger signals between multiple Red Pitaya boards.
-The X-Channel System consists of one **primary** device and one or more **secondary** devices connected in a daisy chain with SATA (Gen 1) or USB-C (Gen 2) cables.
+The X-Channel System consists of one **primary** device and one or more **secondary** devices connected in a daisy chain with SATA (Original Gen) or USB-C (Gen 2) cables.

 .. note::